AdrianQS2004/Project_2_AI/instructions_and_information/EXPERIMENT_LOG.md

 | -       | Feature Eng + 2 Models | 0.92054     | -0.00046    | Auto-selection too aggressive                    |
 | -       | Feature Eng + 3 Best   | 0.92086     | -0.00014    | GB+XGB+LGB only (PReLU NNs, still < weighted)    |

+## Current Best: 0.92175 (Hyperparameter Optimization 50 trials, XGB/LGB only) 🏆

-## Current Best: 0.92100 (Weighted Ensemble 80% or 90%) 🏆
+**Previous Best**: 0.92100 (Weighted Ensemble 80% or 90%)

-**Note**: Experiment 7 (Feature Engineering + NNs) achieved 0.92086 with 3 best models, but this is still below the best score of 0.92100 which combines Advanced + CatBoost ensembles.
-The two-stage ensemble (ensemble of ensembles) outperforms single-stage ensemble.
+**Note**: Hyperparameter optimization with 50 trials on XGBoost and LightGBM (skipping GB optimization) achieved 0.92175, beating the previous best of 0.92100.
+This confirms that:
+- More trials (50 vs 20) = better optimization
+- Skipping GB optimization saves time and focuses on better models
+- XGBoost/LightGBM optimization has more impact than GB optimization

 ---